As a result of moving into the countryside once again, the opportunity arose to create a new ‘space’ that might act as a focus and a hub for many.

 Opening up such a space in a city often creates a gathering point but in the middle of Rural Green Hills and Valleys, there needs to be something rather different about the space created for it to have a similar effect.

-City Growth has been the subject of many studies and because it normally demands high labour, there has always been spare analysts around to stick statistics onto damn statistics and publish wads of stuff on every aspect of city commerce, manufacturing and social interaction.
+City Growth has been the subject of many studies and because it normally demands high labour, there have always been spare analysts around to stick statistics onto damn statistics and publish wads of stuff on every aspect of city commerce, manufacturing and social interaction.

 Even when a manufacturing base is set in rural countryside, it is characteristic of a city development upon a country location and not characteristic of the country or country life even though it supports the Rural Economy.